Sandusky hearing delayed in Penn State abuse case

 | STATE COLLEGE, Pennsylvania

-STATE COLLEGE, Pennsylvania A preliminary hearing for former Penn State University assistant coach Jerry Sandusky on child sex abuse charges has been postponed for a week, district court officials said on Tuesday.
+STATE COLLEGE, Pennsylvania A preliminary hearing for former Penn State University assistant coach Jerry Sandusky on child sex abuse charges has been postponed until mid-December, court officials said on Tuesday.

 The hearing will now be held on December 13 at Center County court in Bellefonte, Pennsylvania.
 It was earlier scheduled for December 7, and originally for November 9, days after charges were handed down against Sandusky.